tharushifernando99/janeeyre.github.io/README.md

 Feedback Submission: Share your impressions of the book through the user-friendly feedback form, including your name, email address, phone number, and a detailed message.

 Website :
-Here, used html,css,javascript and php to create this website.
+Here, used html,css,javascript and php to create this website.So, I had to update my html and js files to connect my php file.

 Database Tables :
 There is a database name jane_eyre.
 The website employs a MySQL database to effectively manage various aspects of user interactions.
 The following tables are pivotal components of the database: